verbiscms/verbis/docs/templates/Fields.md

 ## getSubField

-Gets the value of a sub field within a flexible content layout.
+Get the value of a sub field within a flexible content layout.

 ### Accepts: